 Construction sites are dynamic environments.
 Things move around and new obstacles can appear quickly.
 Take, for example, an incident at a worksite in England back in 2017.

 A drone crashed into a static crane because the pilot used a preset flight path that had been finalized before the crane had been set up.

 Pre-programmed flight paths are efficient and necessary when gathering data on construction sites, but routes can be impacted overnight, so always be sure your pilot conducts checks before taking off on the day.

 Because of the unique risks that come with operating a construction site, it’s also worth preparing for the worst.
 Have an emergency procedure ready in case of an accident and ensure all drone operators know what to do in case something goes wrong.

-You can find out more about working with DroneBase to gather aerial data on your construction site, here.
+You can find out more about utilizing DroneBase’s construction drone services to gather aerial data on your construction site, here.